-Any non-UNSW-enrolled residents should note that injury insurance for inter-collegiate sport is provided by UNSW and may not cover non-UNSW students.
-If this affects you, please discuss this with the College Bursar before participating in sport.
+Any non-UNSW-enrolled residents should note that injury insurance for inter-collegiate sport is provided by UNSW and may not in every instance cover non-UNSW students.
+If this affects you, please refer to section 5.4 of this Handbook and if you have any questions discuss this with the College Bursar or Dean of Residents before participating in sport.